 The President can grant a pardon to a person who was convicted in a United States District Court, the Superior Court of the District of Columbia, or a military court-martial.
-Generally, a pardon is an expression of forgiveness.
-A pardon can help eliminate some of the consequences of a conviction.
+A pardon is an expression of forgiveness and can help eliminate some of the consequences of a conviction.

 - Download the pardon application instructions, privacy statement, and Rules Governing Petitions for Executive Clemency (PDF)

 - Standards for considering pardon petitions (Justice Manual Section 9-140.112)

 - If you have previously applied for pardon and have received a notice that your application was denied, there is no waiting period to reapply.

 It is the general policy of the Department of Justice not to accept for processing applications for posthumous pardons for federal convictions.
 The policy against processing posthumous pardon petitions is grounded in the belief that the time of the officials involved in the clemency process is better spent on the pardon and commutation requests of living persons.
 Many posthumous pardon requests would likely be based on a claim of manifest injustice, and given that decades have passed since the commission of the offense and the historical record would have to be scoured objectively and comprehensively to investigate such claims, it is the Department’s position that the limited resources available to process applications for Presidential pardon are best dedicated to applications submitted by living persons who can truly benefit from a grant of clemency.
 The policy also recognizes that applications for posthumous pardons are less likely to involve the issues that generally are explored in routine pardon investigations (such as the recent, or ongoing, rehabilitative efforts of a defendant), and are therefore less likely to benefit from the investigative techniques commonly used in the pardon process.